Keir Starmer backs ICC after war crime warrant for Israeli PM Benjamin Netanyahu's arrest

-The International Criminal Court (ICC) has issued an arrest warrant for Israel's Prime Minister Benjamin Netanyahu and the former defence minister Yoav Gallant, as well as the military commander of Hamas.
+Sir Keir Starmer has backed the International Criminal Court (ICC) after it issued an arrest warrant for Israel's Prime Minister Benjamin Netanyahu and the former defence minister Yoav Gallant, as well as the military commander of Hamas.

-The court has accused the three men of war crimes and crimes against humanity.
+The court has charged three men with war crimes and crimes against humanity.
+The ICC steps in only when national authorities fail or are unable to investigate.

 The court panel says it believes "there are reasonable grounds to believe" Netanyahu and his former minister "intentionally and knowingly deprived the civilian population in Gaza of objects indispensable to their survival, including food, water, and medicine and medical supplies, as well as fuel and electricity".